CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 See [Design Sprint][]

+### Developer

+A developer is an individual that builds and creates software and applications.

 ### Dictionary

 A [data type][] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and its associated item.
 Dictionaries are optimised for fast lookup of items using their key.

 For more detailed information about the Dictionary data type, see [Data Types > Dictionary&lt;TKey, TItem&gt;][].

+### Drag-and-Drop

+Functionality that allows a user to select an object and move it to another location.

 ### Double